Hello readers! In this post, we’ll discuss the different types of ships and their applications with illustrations.

 - Gas carriers move highly flammable and potentially dangerous gases like liquefied natural gas (LNG) and liquefied petroleum gas (LPG).

 - For loading and unloading operations, gas carriers require specialized infrastructure and facilities.

 #6 High-Speed Craft

 High-speed craft uses air pressure to move at high speed over water and has engines and turbine propellers to move them.
-These ships were trendy from the time they were launched and still maintain their popularity.
+These ships were trendy when they were launched and still maintain their popularity.

-It is a military ship used by the navy.
-Naval ships are large, heavily armed surface ships primarily designed to engage enemy forces on the high seas, including various types of battleships, destroyers, and corvettes.
+It is a military ship used by the Navy.
+Naval ships are large, heavily armed surface ships primarily designed to engage enemy forces on the high seas, including battleships, destroyers, and corvettes.

 These are differentiated from civilian ships by construction and purpose.
 These ships are damage resistant and equipped with weapon systems, although the armament on military transport is light or non-existent.
 They were designed primarily for naval warfare and are called warships.